-During calendar year 2020, the JCPER engaged in the following activities:
+During calendar year 2021, the JCPER engaged in the following activities:

 PERS Annual Reporting.
-The JCPER conducted an annual survey of Missouri's state and local public employee retirement systems for plan year 2019 and collected information for analysis, including asset
+The JCPER conducted an annual survey of Missouri's state and local public employee retirement systems for plan year 2020 and collected information for analysis, including asset

 - values, liabilities, benefit levels, membership, asset allocation, advisors, composition of board of trustees, and fees for professional services such as actuary, investment custodian, investment consultants, and third party administrators.
 The JCPER reviewed this information, along with actuarial valuations and financial statements, and compiled it into the appendices to this report.
 It is the policy of the JCPER to examine multiple years of information rather than look at one year in isolation. - Assistance to the General Assembly.
-The JCPER staff monitored thirty-nine retirement-related bills during the 2020 regular legislative session.
-The General Assembly passed three retirement-related bills.
-The Governor signed all three bills into law.
-(See State Legislation section.)
-JCPER staff also monitored one retirement-related bill during the First Extraordinary Session of 2020. - Actuarial cost statements.
-The JCPER received and reviewed actuarial cost statements from five plans that made changes to their benefit program.
+The JCPER staff monitored forty-nine retirement-related bills during the 2021 regular legislative session.
+The General Assembly passed zero bills relating to state and local government retirement plan benefits.
+However, two bills passed, and were signed into law, that would impact either certain individuals or the salaries of certain individuals in a particular public retirement plan.
+(See State Legislation section.) - Actuarial cost statements.
+The JCPER received and reviewed actuarial cost statements from three plans that made changes to their benefit program.
 JCPER staff contacted additional plans to inquire whether a particular benefit change constituted a "substantial proposed change" and would require the preparation of an actuarial cost statement. - Assistance to Local PERS.
 The JCPER continues to provide assistance to local PERS throughout the state.
 This assistance may range from individual plan analysis, plan comparisons, and outlining statewide trends.
 The JCPER continues to advocate this very important function and encourages local PERS to contact it. - Internet Resource.
 Information relating to the JCPER is available on the JCPER's website, https://jcper.org/.
 Maintained by the Senate Computer Information Systems staff, the website provides access to information regarding the JCPER Annual Report and Annual Watch List, committee meetings, statutes governing the JCPER and public employee retirement systems, actuarial cost statements, a PERS directory, and current and historical state retirement legislation monitored by JCPER staff.